SSProve/ssprove/README.md

 opam install .
 ```
 The last version of Jasmin that is known to work is `52624d84`, but we try to track `main`.
-For all proofs to work and a pretty printer for Coq AST's, the version available at `https://github.com/bshvass/jasmin` is currently necessary.
+For all proofs to work and a pretty printer for Coq AST's, a custom version is currently necessary.
 The pretty printer is available via the `-coq` compiler flag.

 To install a local copy of Jasmin, one may use